skellat/skellat.github.io/_posts/2023-03-11-computer-chronicles-multitasking.markdown

 voices: ""
 ---

 In this episode of the Computer Chronicles we take a look at the state of multitasking as it was in 1988.
-At that time you had players like A/UX from Apple, Xenix from Tandy, Concurrent DOS from Digital Reserach, Windows 386 from Microsoft, and OS/2 from IBM.
+At that time you had players like A/UX from Apple, Xenix from Tandy, Concurrent DOS from Digital Research, Windows 386 from Microsoft, and OS/2 from IBM.
 The field does not look like that today.

 Episodes of *Computer Chronicles* can be found at the Internet Archive at <https://archive.org/details/computerchronicles>.